First aid attendant certification

 In B.C., workplace first aid attendants must have a certificate that's recognized by WorkSafeBC.
 The number and level of first aid attendants required for a workplace depends on several factors, including the number of workers, distance to medical aid, and industry hazard rating.

-New first aid requirements come into effect November 1, 2024
+New first aid requirements now in effect

 For employers, see our First aid requirements page to determine if you will need to change the number and levels of first aid attendants at your workplace to meet the new requirements.